charliedchen/charliedchen/README.md

 - 👋 Hi, I’m @charliedchen
-- 👀 I’m currently interested in ... automating visual interpretation/quantification for PET/microscopy images
+- 👀 I’m currently interested in ... automating (visual interpretation | quantification) of (PET | microscopy) images
-- 🌱 I’m currently learning about ... new unsupervised learning methods
+- 🌱 I’m currently learning about ... unsupervised object detection and classification
 - 💞️ I’m looking to collaborate on ...
 Alzheimer disease research
 - 📫 How to reach me ... charliedchen.github.io